 There are buses to Pattaya every 30-60 minutes from 5am to 11pm.
 Just go to the ticket booth and buy your ticket.
-There is no need to pre-book your bus, even during weekends and holidays, because there are so many services frequently leaving for Pattaya, and also minibuses are available as an alternative (see below).
+There is no need to pre-book your bus, even during weekends and holidays, because there are so many services frequently leaving for Pattaya, and also minivans are available as an alternative (see below).

-The one way bus fare from Bangkok to Pattaya is 108 Baht.
+The one way bus fare from Bangkok to Pattaya is 119 Baht (new price).

 Since there are so many departures, your waiting time should be less than 20 minutes.
 Enough time to grab a small bottle of water from one of the shops (10 Baht) and do some people watching before boarding the bus.